benmcaulay/cs153project/README.md

 runtime bound to the local host.
 No privileged information, work product, or PHI leaves the machine.

-This repository implements the prototype described in `SPEC.md`.
-The web UI reuses the visual identity (steel-blue legal theme, logos, shadcn/ui component library) of the firm's existing front-end.

 ---

 ## What it does